Troubleshooting

 Why does my inverter shut off when I start the microwave?

 Microwaves can create a surge and high continuous draw.
-If the inverter is near its surge limit, or the battery voltage sags under load, it may shut down to protect itself.
+If the inverter is near its surge limit, or the battery voltage sags under load due to cables/terminals, it may shut down to protect itself.

 Voltage at rest can look normal.
-Under load, voltage can sag due to a low battery, undersized cables, long runs, or bad terminations.
+Under load, current increases and voltage can sag.
+That sag can be caused by a low battery, undersized cables, long runs, or bad terminations.

 Is inverter shutdown dangerous?

 Shutdown itself is usually protective.
-Repeated shutdowns can signal overheating or loose connections, which are safety issues.
+But repeated shutdowns can signal overheating, loose connections, or undersized wiring—those can be safety issues worth addressing promptly.

 When should I call a professional?

-If you see melted insulation, smell burning, find hot terminals, or cannot safely isolate the battery circuit, stop and contact a qualified professional.
+If you see melted insulation, smell burning, find hot terminals, or can’t safely isolate the battery/inverter circuit, stop and contact a qualified professional.